ARTenshi/robovision_ros2/robovision_2/README.md

 To understand how an image is coded in OpenCV, play around with the `cv::Point` and `CV_RGB` values.
 The cv::Point(col_id, row_id) marks the origin of our text (i.e. the bottom-left corner of our text box); use different values of col_id and row_id and see what happens.

-On the other hand, the CV_RGB(red, green, blue) parameter determines the our text's color.
+On the other hand, the CV_RGB(red, green, blue) parameter determines our text's color.
 Remember that a single color channel ranges from 0 to 255, so try different red, green, and blue combinations and see all the colors you can create!

 ```
 cv::putText(img,